vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 addresses, while retaining checks for explicit drum-bank policy.
 All 17 CTest targets pass, including synth export, instrument selection, and format suites.

+### Initialize VM tracks through ordinary performance emission

+Use `PerformanceEmitter` for initial track state instead of independently constructing each event and assigning sequence numbers in a second pass.
+Add its small mono-mode operation to cover the one initial event that lacked an emission method.
+Initialization still emits only declared values, preserves order, and emits master gain once per sequence.
+This removes 29 production lines while sharing event construction and provenance rules.

+Extend existing VM coverage for initial channel pan, the full eight-bit bend range, and song-wide ordering across tracks.
+Verify that initial events have track identity but no invented source command, source annotation, or automation.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,